Kids See Ghosts: Animated series

 On June 26, 2020, a computer-animated series directed by artist Takashi Murakami was announced via social media.
 The series chronicles the adventures of Kanye Bear, the character portrayed on West's first three album covers, and Kid Fox, a character created exclusively for the show, both of whom acting as cartoon personae for the artists.
 The show currently has no scheduled release date and is unlikely to air due to the group's split.

-Dissolvement of creative partnership
+Dissolution of creative partnership

 On April 19, 2022, exactly four years after the announcement of the group, Kid Cudi announced that "Rock n Roll", on Pusha T's fourth album It's Almost Dry, would be his final collaboration with West due to the latter artist's recent behaviour, therefore dissolving the duo's partnership.
 Cudi stated on Twitter that "I did this song a year ago when I was still cool [with] Kanye.
 I am not cool [with] that man.
 He's not my friend and I only cleared the song for Pusha cuz[sic] thats my guy.
 This is the last song [you] will hear me on [with] Kanye."
+In December 2023, the two temporarily reconciled, with Cudi appearing at a listening session for West's Vultures 1 and later appearing on the track "Gun to My Head" from West's Vultures 2.
+Cudi stated in a January 2024 interview that he forgave West because "he apologized to me and it was sincere" and "Kanye does not apologize to anybody and say sorry to anyone."
+However, in an August 2025 interview, Cudi stated "[West] said some things that there's just no coming back from [...] the comments that he's had about Virgil Abloh are just some of the most evil, vile, disturbing, fucked-up things I've heard [...]
+There's no coming back from that, man.
+I'm done with you[,]" effectively concluding his association with West.